The Blessed Virgin Mary, Limington

 The Church dates from the late 14th century and includes fragments of an earlier building.
 It has been designated as a Grade I listed building.

 Significantly Limington was the only ‘living’ held by Thomas Wolsey.
-He is believed to have lived in the village and operated as the parish priest in situ for 3 of the 5 years he held the living.
-The last 2 years saw him begin his work at the court of Henry VIII.
+He is believed to have lived in the village and operated as the parish priest in situ for 5 of the 9 years he held the living.
+The last few years saw him begin his work at the court of Henry VIII.

 If you enjoy worshipping God in Christ Jesus you might like to join us on a Sunday; we would love to meet you and get to know you, and hopefully the feeling will be mutual.